Tysfjord Municipality

-Tysfjord had a very large population of Lule Sami people.
-The Árran Lule Sami Center was located in the village of Drag.
-With the Norwegian language and Lule Sami language both as official languages of the municipality, Tysfjord was the only municipality in Norway where speakers of Lule Sami should theoretically be able to speak that language with officials, although this has not come completely to fruition.
+There is a very large population of Lule Sami people in the area, and the Árran Lule Sami Center is in the village of Drag.
+With the Norwegian language and Lule Sami language both as official languages of the municipality, Tysfjord was the only municipality in Norway where speakers of Lule Sami should theoretically have been able to speak that language with officials, although this did not come completely to fruition.